<HOME

 • HPIB bus, which I use to interface to my Siglent oscilloscope to do Bode plots

-• I think this is the closest I can get to an RF amplitude reference, And at least the Boonton agrees with it to a fraction of a dB.
+• I think this is the closest I can get to an RF amplitude reference, and at least the Boonton agrees with it to a fraction of a dB.

 Advance Instruments J3 Signal Generator (Removed from my lab)